Chicago

 Most Recent Updates:

-• Thousands of Uber Sexual Assault Lawsuits have been filed against the rideshare company in both state and federal courts, with the majority of claims consolidated into multidistrict litigation.
+• More than 2,700 Uber Sexual Assault Lawsuits have been filed against the rideshare company in both state and federal courts, with the majority of claims consolidated into multidistrict litigation.

 • The central allegation against Uber relates to the company's failure to implement adequate safety measures and background checks to prevent sexual assault by its drivers.